tsoliangwu0130/tsoliangwu0130.github.io/_posts/learning-note/2015-10-29-fish-shell-iterm2-powerline.md

 	`$ set PATH $PATH <new_path>`

-2. The following allow you to change shell back to the `Bash` shell just in case:
+2. The following command allows you to change shell back to the `Bash shell` just in case:

 	`$ chsh -s /bin/bash`